 In 2003 Martin Walsh received an Academy Award and a ACE Award for his work on Rob Marshall’s Chicago, starring Renée Zellweger, Catherine Zeta-Jones and Richard Gere.
 His extensive and varied feature film credits include Mike Newell’s Prince of Persia, James McTeigue’s V For Vendetta, Richard Eyre’s Iris, Sharon Maguire’s Bridget Jones’ Diary and Anand Tucker’s Hilary and Jackie.
 Martin has collaborated with director Iain Softley on several features including Backbeat, Hackers and Inkheart.

-He is currently in the final stages of post production on Jack Ryan for Paramount and director Kenneth Branagh.
+He recently finished Jack Ryan: Shadow Recruit for Paramount and director Kenneth Branagh.
 His next project is a live action version of Cinderella for Disney, also directed by Branagh.

 JOHN COLLEE - Writer